Table of contents

 - And many others

 Want to know how your online efforts affect offline sales?
-Sign up for a demo and we’ll discuss the possibilities of OWOX BI.
+Try OWOX BI for free and see how it can help achieve your goals.

 Useful ROPO cases:

 - Darjeeling conducted ROPO analysis and found that 40% of buyers visit the site before buying in the store

 - ROPO analysis: How is omnichannel end-to-end analytics useful?
 Ile de Beaute case study

 - Fabelio found out what online customers are doing in their retail stores